SCC Arbitration Institute

 On 21 July 2022, EU adopted a 7th sanctions package (Council Regulation (EU) 2022/1269) which clarifies the scope of EU’s 4th sanctions package of 15 March 2022 (Council Regulation (EU) 2022/428) in relation to transactions with publicly controlled or owned Russian entities.
 In particular, the Regulation 2022/1269 exempts from the scope of sanctions, transactions which are strictly necessary to ensure access to judicial, administrative or arbitral proceedings in a Member State, as well as for the recognition or enforcement of a judgment or an arbitration award rendered in a Member State, if such transactions are consistent with the objectives of Regulation (EU) No 833/2014 and Regulation (EU) No 269/2014.

-Being a neutral, independent and impartial dispute resolution venue, the SCC welcomes this clarification by the EU and we continue to serve the international business community with time and cost-efficient dispute resolution based on universal legal principles such as the rule of law and access to justice.
+Being a neutral, independent and impartial dispute resolution venue, the SCC welcomed this clarification by the EU and we continue to serve the international business community with time and cost-efficient dispute resolution based on universal legal principles such as the rule of law and access to justice.

 Since the introduction of sanctions by the EU against some Russian individuals and entities following the Russian Federation’s annexation of Crimea in 2014, the SCC has closely followed the developments.
 While Council Regulation (EU) 2014/269 regulates the freezing of funds of sanctioned individuals and entities, Council Regulation 2014/833 concerns sectorial sanctions.